Hot Tutorial

 Adding Custom Styles

-Let’s keep going with the style rules to give this page a little more flavor.
-Switch to the style rules and paste the following CSS.
+Let’s keep going with the styles to give this page a little more flavor.
+You can start by pasting the following CSS in to your Styles tab.

 html {